zengularity/benji/README.md

 libraryDependencies += "com.typesafe.play" %% "play-ws" % "2.5.4"
 ```

-Then the storage operations can be called according the DSL from your `ObjectStorage[T]` instance.
+Then the storage operations can be called according the DSL from your `ObjectStorage` instance.

 > Generally, these operations must be applied in a scope providing an `Materializer` and a transport instance (whose type is according the `ObjectStorage` instance; e.g. `play.api.libs.ws.WSClient` for S3).